 WHY NO OIL?

 Oil is simply not a whole food.
 It is highly processed, 100% fat, promotes weight gain, and is stripped of most of it's nutrients.
 All oil, even extra virgin olive oil and coconut oil, is correlated with tightening of our blood vessels and contributes to heart disease.
+Oil is absorbed extremely rapidly and is considered a “fast food.”
+Studies show that people eating oil eat MORE food than they would eat if there wasn’t any oil present in the meal.
+Contrary, people eat LESS food when nuts and seeds are included in the meal (and all of the calories from the nuts and seeds aren’t even absorbed by the body)!
 It is much healthier to get "healthy fats" from whole food plant sources such as nuts, seeds, and the occasional avocado!

 What about other supplements?